 Paying for the Bus and Light Rail

 ‘Rav Kav’ smartcards are available at kiosks and other points of sale (eg. the Central Bus Station, all Cofix branches, Super-Pharm etc) throughout the city.
 They can be (re-)loaded at around 300 automatic machines, light rail stations, and other spots around town.
+You can also buy tickets digitally through the ‘Moovit’ app and scan a QR code on the busses to pay for your trip.

 Because Jerusalem has an ever-changing and complicated bus network, the easiest way to find your route is via the Egged website.
 Unlike Tel Aviv, Egged runs almost every service in Jerusalem so you only need to look there.
 The website is fully translated into English and provides all relevant information.